 Location: Rodale Institute Experimental Farm, 611 Siegfriedale Road, Kutztown, PA 19530

 Compensation: An ideal candidate will complete this internship for college credit.
 Additionally, there is an opportunity for a student to receive housing at Rodale Institute, as well as some organic food from the farm.
-Students not receiving college credit may be eligible for a $200/week stipend.
+Interns not receiving college credit will be paid $7.25/hour if receiving housing, or $9.50/hour if not receiving housing.

 Schedule: Work full-time for three or more months between March and December is desired, but shorter periods or part-time positions are available.
 Typical internships run May – August (Summer) and August – December (Fall).

 To apply: Please send a cover letter (including dates of availability, resume/CV, and a copy of your transcript(s) to Dr. Andrew Smith at firstname.lastname@example.org.